 Please call the front desk at 903.566.7254 as soon as possible after you become aware that you cannot come to your appointment.
-You can leave a message on the voicemail if you are calling outside of business hours.
+If you are calling outside of regular business hours, you will need to dial 1 in order to leave a message on the voicemail.
 Please try to call at least 24 hours before your scheduled meeting, so that your appointment time can be used by another student.

 Can I schedule an appointment with a counselor to go over my class schedule?